-Overall, 80% of people who complete their course feel that their mental health significantly improved, 50% to the point of no longer being troubled by anxiety or depression.
+Overall, 80% of people who complete their program feel that their mental health significantly improved, 50% to the point of no longer being troubled by anxiety or depression.
 Other research has found that the benefits of iCBT lasts longer than medication and is about the same as face-to-face CBT.
 Moreover, iCBT can be combined with prescribed medications and can also be used alongside traditional CBT.

 Ready to tackle the way you feel?

 Explore Our Clinically-Proven Online CBT Programs

-Browse our wide range of discreet, convenient, and effective online courses that teach practical strategies for tackling your symptoms.
+Browse our wide range of discreet, convenient, and effective online programs that teach practical strategies for tackling your symptoms.